Skip to content

 All rules in the “mapRules” array are enclosed in a paranthesis and concatenated with the selected concatenator.
 It is possible to nest concatenators.

-These placeholders are available in the “field” property in the “left” and “right” part of a map rule.
+Valid fields to match on: These placeholders are available in the “field” property in the “left” and “right” part of a map rule.

 • from_datasource_name